 Company Voluntary Arrangement

 A CVA is primarily used to rescue a company, avoid Insolvency proceedings and the cessation of trading and will release a company from all its unsecured debts.
 Alternatively, it can provide protection for a company in temporary difficulties, often in combination with the Administration process.
 If a company is unable to pay its debts in full, then it can propose a CVA to its unsecured creditors.
 A CVA is an agreement for the company to pay a sum of money into a single arrangement for the benefit of unsecured creditors, i.e. those who do not hold security over any assets.
 This could result in a high percentage of these debts being written off by the creditors.
 Once a CVA has been approved, no unsecured creditor can take any further action to recover their money, outside of what has been agreed in the CVA.
 Protection against enforcement action by creditors can also be obtained whilst the proposal to creditors is being prepared.
 A typical CVA will include an offer to make a monthly payment from the company’s profits.
-If 75% in value of unsecured creditors who vote, agree to the CVA then all creditors, even those voting against the proposal are bound by the arrangement.
+If 75% in value of unsecured creditors who vote at the decision procedure (usually a virtual meeting by telephone or other electronic communication) to approve a CVA proposal to, agree to the CVA then all creditors, even those voting against the proposal are bound by the arrangement.
 An Insolvency Practitioner (IP), who is regulated and holds a license from their governing body, must agree that the CVA is fair to both the company proposing the CVA and its creditors.
 The IP will become the supervisor of the CVA on its approval and will be responsible for ensuring that it is implemented as agreed.

 Typical companies entering into a CVA include: